Baybrook Mall: Mervyn's

 Mervyn's 80,000 square foot anchor store opened in 1984 as part of the new mall expansion.
 It ceased operations at the end of 2005 when Mervyn's parent company closed 62 underperforming stores, 28 of them in Texas, and vacated the Houston market.

 The store sat empty for four years, until it was renovated for Forever 21.
 Forever 21 previously had a 7000 square foot space at Baybrook, and moved to the former Mervyn's building in 2010.

 Sears

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Baybrook Mall, into Seritage Growth Properties.

 On June 22, 2017, Sears announced that its Baybrook store would be closing, along with one other Greater Houston store, as part of a plan to close 20 stores nationwide.
 The Baybrook store, which was an original anchor from 1978, closed in September 2017 and sits vacant.

+In 2024, the space formerly occupied by Sears was rebuilt, and in its place, a Living Spaces was opened.